 About this blog

-This blog is about academics, universities and institutions of knowledge.
+This blog is about the politics of knowledge.
 It comments on the connections between the history of universities and the rapidly shifting world of higher education today.

 About the Author